 - The swan benches are on the Albert Embankment, in between Lambeth and Westminster Bridges.
 Nearest stations: Westminster, Lambeth North or Waterloo.

 For Metro Girl’s blog post on the Vulliamy’s camel and sphinx benches on the Victoria Embankment, click here.

 Or for more on Vulliamy’s Dolphin lamps, click here.

 To read Metro Girl’s other blog posts on London history, click here.

-Posted on 13 January 2015, in Architecture, History, London and tagged 19th century, Albert Embankment, George John Vulliamy, Joseph Bazelgette, Lambeth, Royal Doulton, Southbank, street furniture, swan bench.
+Posted on 13 Jan 2015, in Architecture, History, London and tagged George John Vulliamy, Joseph Bazalgette, Lambeth, Royal Doulton, street furniture, Victorian.
 Bookmark the permalink.
-3 Comments.
+4 Comments.

 Pingback: Who do you sphinx you are?
 The history behind the camel and sphinx benches on Victoria Embankment | Memoirs Of A Metro Girl